bitnami/charts/bitnami/common/README.md

   myvalue: "Hello World"
 ```

+Remember to replace the `REPO` placeholder by the repository from where you would like to deploy this Helm chart.

 ## Introduction

 This chart provides a common template helpers which can be used to develop new charts using [Helm](https://helm.sh) package manager.